 The term "GED" is a registered trademark of the American Council on Education (ACE).
-The initials "GED" stand for "General Educational Development" and the GED test measures a learner's skills in a variety of important subjects.
-The GED test shows that the recipient has the same general level of academic achievement as a typical high school graduate.
+The initials "GED" stand for "General Educational Development" and the GED® test measures a learner's skills in a variety of important subjects and shows that the recipient has the same general level of academic achievement as a typical high school graduate.

-Can I get into a SA College with a GED?
+Can I get into a SA College or University with a GED?

-In South Africa it is recognized by HESA (Higher Education South Africa) as a foreign matric equivalent.
+In South Africa the GED is recognized by HESA.
+(Higher Education South Africa) and SAQA as a foreign matric equivalent.

-We suggest you read this page for clarification and check with the college or university of your choice first before deciding. http://he-enrol.ac.za/qualificationbycountry/united-states-america
+We suggest you read the HESA page for clarification and check with the college or university of your choice first before deciding.

-Sign up for tuition with the GED Academy.
-The cost is a once off payment of R1800 which gives you a year's access to the GED Academy.
-Log on details to the South African Portal of the GED Academy. will be emailed to you.
+Sign up for tuition with the GED Academy™.
+The cost is a once off payment of R1900 which gives you a year's access to the GED Academy™.
+Log on details to the South African Portal of the GED Academy™. will be emailed to you.